Code-Society-Lab/cursif-backend/README.md

 export DATABASE_PASSWORD=<your database password>
 ```

-> Note that this command needs to be excuted once each time you want to execute the application

 #### Setup the application
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`